PINAR DEL RIO

 It's absurd.

-1 comment to The absurdity of the Obama administration’s Cuba travel policy
+1 thought on “The absurdity of the Obama administration’s Cuba travel policy”

-The CDRs hold a special place in the annals of Cuban infamy.
+1. The CDRs hold a special place in the annals of Cuban infamy.
 They signify the baseness to which Cubans sunk and which sank Cuba.
 They are, in fact, an excellent example of what Hannah Arendt called the banality of evil, and it is important to note they were set up in every block of every town and city in Cuba.
 This means that people low and perverse enough to spy and rat on their neighbors on behalf of a totalitarian tyranny were found on EVERY block of habitation throughout the entire country.
 The stain and stench of that, the shame, dishonor and indignity of it, will never die, and it should never be forgotten.
-It should provoke eternal disgust, revulsion, rejection and condemnation--not so much on account of the past, which cannot be changed, but on account of the future, which should most certainly rise and remain resolutely above such vileness.
+It should provoke eternal disgust, revulsion, rejection and condemnation–not so much on account of the past, which cannot be changed, but on account of the future, which should most certainly rise and remain resolutely above such vileness.